DOMjudge/domjudge/doc/manual/config-basic.rst

 The simplest way to do this is to include the jury solutions in a problem zip file and upload this.
 You can also upload a zip file containing just solutions to an existing problem.
-Note that the zip archive has to adhere to the `problemarchive.org format`_.
+The zip archive has to adhere to the `problemarchive.org format`_.
 For this to work, the jury/admin user who uploads the problem has to have an associated team to which the solutions will be assigned.
 The